Vulnerability analysis in Complex Networks under a Flood Risk Reduction point of view: Material and Methods

 \subsection{Study area}

-Brazil is among the ten countries most affected by weather-related disasters in the last 20 years (UNISDR, 2017).
-Santa Catarina state, located in the Brazilian Southern region, is particularly affected by disasters - there is an annual mean of 64 damage records triggered by hydrological processes, such as floods in Santa Catarina municipalities (UFSC, 2016).
-The maximum value was achieved in 2008, when the material losses summed almost 1 billion US Dollar (UFSC, 2016).
+Brazil is among the ten countries most affected by weather-related disasters in the last 20 years (\cite{UNISDR2017}).
+Santa Catarina state, located in the Brazilian Southern region, is particularly affected by disasters - there is an annual mean of 64 damage records triggered by hydrological processes, such as floods in Santa Catarina municipalities (\cite{Herrmann2014}).
+The maximum value was achieved in 2008, when the material losses summed almost 1 billion US Dollar (\cite{Herrmann2014}).

 According to the last census track (2010), there are 295 municipalities and more than 6 million inhabitants in the state.
-The State's HDI - Human Development Index - is 0.774 and it is the third in the Brazilian HDI ranking (IBGE, 2010).
-Despite the high socio-economic indicators for municipalities from Santa Catarina state, there are many communities at risk in those places due to characteristics of land occupation (Londe {\it et al.}, 2014; Londe {\it et al.}, 2015).
+The State's HDI - Human Development Index - is 0.774 and it is the third in the Brazilian HDI ranking (\cite{IBGE2010}).
+Despite the high socio-economic indicators for municipalities from Santa Catarina state, there are many communities at risk in those places due to characteristics of land occupation (\cite{Londe2014, londe2015impactos}).
 The mountainous relief in the east side determined the human settlement in the fluvial plains, which are areas naturally prone to floods.
-Moreover, industrialization and economic growth attracted many people to the regions and induced interventions in the environment, such as deforestation, landfill and irregular constructions (Londe {\it et al.}, 2014; Londe {\it et al.}, 2015).
+Moreover, industrialization and economic growth attracted many people to the regions and induced interventions in the environment, such as deforestation, landfill and irregular constructions (\cite{Londe2014, londe2015impactos}).

-The susceptible flood areas used in this study were mapped by the Brazilian Geological Survey (CPRM), based on a database of previous occurrences and {\it in situ} evaluation of physical characteristics (CPRM, 2019).
+The susceptible flood areas used in this study were mapped by the Brazilian Geological Survey (CPRM), based on a database of previous occurrences and {\it in situ} evaluation of physical characteristics (\cite{CPRM2019}).